Samir-Harb/ICIP2024/README.md

 # ICIP2024
-This repository contains the implementation code for our paper recently accepted at the ICIP 2024 conference
+This repository contains the implementation code for model architecture for our paper recently accepted at the ICIP 2024 conference.
+For more information about coding, please contact: safara01@louisville.edu

 ## The paper: "Accurate colon segmentation using 2D convolutional neural networks with 3D contextual information"
 More contents will be added later.